 That is also music.
 Manchester has a legendary live music scene – as well as world-class clubbing.
-You also have plenty of museums to choose from, from Museum of Science and Industry and Manchester Musem to National Football Museum and Manchester Art Gallery – all of which have free entry.
+You also have plenty of museums to choose from, from the Museum of Science and Industry and Manchester Musem to the National Football Museum and Manchester Art Gallery – all of which have free entry.

 Apart from that, here are my favorite places in Manchester (so far), that is definitely worth a visit:

 Manchester Town Hall

 Take a moment to marvel.
 Manchester Town Hall is one of the city's most impressive buildings and a place you shouldn't miss.
 The magnificent building was designed by Alfred Waterhouse and completed in 1877.
 The ornate neo-gothic architecture exceeds all expectations, and I dearly wished I could have brought the magical starry roof with me home.

 Guided tours are available, but general admission is free.

 Read more: 7 Magical Places in London